grinnell-cs/csc151-dh/_readings/recursion-magic.md

 summary: We consider ways to think about recursion
 link: true
 ---
-_This reading is under development.
-Please check back later._

 There are many different ways that people come to understand, or at least be able to employ, recursion.
 Some painstakingly trace out recursive procedures to see how they expand into a giant expression